henroFall/oscar2/README.md

 What I'll need to do before 2021:
 * Oscar3!
 Port Oscar to Python3 - I am still using Python2 because the Trello modules are stuck there.
 * I want a fresh set of southbound APIs to decouple from Trello.
 Trello is fine but there are better options for shared grocery list apps that could receive instructions from Oscar.
+* Go through each of the Node packages and increment up from the legacy versions being used.
 * Overall cleanup and refactor to leave this for the ages before I grow my beard out.